php-fig/fig-standards/proposed/task-meta.md

 Instead on relying on 'echo' and library specific implementations this proposal will try adopting the Symfony2 Command way of passing an OutputInterface

+## 4.1 Importnt questions

+* Do we need OutputInterface and InputInterface included in this PSR ?
+* Should run() return anything ?

 ...To be continued..